SonarSource/sonarlint-core/API_CHANGES.md

 * Add a method to the `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService` to let the client notify the backend with user defined analysis properties
   * `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService#didSetUserAnalysisProperties` to set user defined properties
 * For analysis, both user-defined and inferred properties will be merged.
 If the same property is inferred by the client and provided by the user - the inferred value will be used for analysis.
+* Add a method to `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient` to allow the backend to request client-defined file exclusions from the client before every standalone analysis.
+  * `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#getFileExclusions` to request file exclusions

 ### Open Issue in IDE